-In a bunion, the great toe slowly drifts out of alignment, toward its neighboring toes.
+In a bunion, the big toe slowly drifts out of alignment, toward its neighboring toes.
 At the same time, a prominent, bony bump develops.

 This situation can cause plenty of pain, swelling, and friction-based conditions like calluses and swelling where toes rub up against the inside of your shoe or other toes.
 As the condition progresses, the toe itself can come increasingly stiff, and walking can become more painful or difficult.

 When addressed by an experieneced bunion doctor in its earliest stages, it can be much easier to manage your bunion and slow its progression.
 Unfortunately, many people don’t come in for help until their condition has become more severe and rigid.
 That being said, there are still plenty of advanced treatment options available in our office before considering surgery.

 It is never too early to see our Massapequa bunion doctor regarding a potential bunion or bunionette, nor is a long-time bunion a hopeless case.
-Contact us today to schedule an appointment and take the first steps toward positive action.

 What Causes a Bunion?

 Most cases of bunions are the result of a mix of hereditary and environmental factors.
 In other words, both your family history and what you do with your feet can play significant roles.

 Many people are born with a greater likelihood that the joint at the base of the great toe (the metatarsophalangeal, or MTP joint) can become unstable.

 However, instabilities can worsen accelerate the progression of a bunion due to biomechanics that place excess weight and force on the front of the foot.
 This can also occur by wearing shoes with tight toe boxes or high heels.